Do all children benefit from the program at Our School?

 Since its inception in 1973 children at Our School explore the world, make discoveries, gather information and develop a depth and interconnectedness of understanding subject matter for current and future learning, pursue their social growth, develop critical thinking and creativity and, understanding the world and the world of others.

 These essential structures of a child’s education are occur in a context of play but, most importantly in a context of constructive and creative play at Our School thereby permitting children to pursue, develop and provide meaning to their learning.

 When essential structures occur within this context of constructive and creative play, children from Our School complete their preschool education and fully transition to kindergarten, as reported by Our School alumni and professionals in these kindergarten environments.

-Why does Our School offer a half-day program for children?
+Why does Our School offer a three-quarter-day program for children?

 What is your approach to disciplining preschool children?